makezurich/makezurich-hardware-intro/README.md

 ### Measuring barometric pressure with the Nano
 The Arduino Nano BLE Sense has a barometric pressure sensor, the ...

-### Measuring gestures, proximity, light color or intensity with the Nano
+### Measuring gestures, color and proximity with the Nano
 The Arduino Nano BLE Sense has a light intensity sensor, the [APDS9960](https://docs.broadcom.com/docs/AV02-4191EN).

-It can detect gestures, proximity, light color and light intensity.
+The multifunctional sensor can detect gestures, light color and proximity.

 To use it, install the [ArduinoAPDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) and check the examples.